 |17.||Nikon D2X||Y||- / -||-||-||-||2.0||-||-||-|

 Studio photographers will appreciate that the Nikon D3 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the D3 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the D7000 was followed by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Nikon D7000 Manual.
+Further information on the features and operation of the D3 and D7000 can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Nikon D7000 Manual.